Kylea Taylor is a Marriage and Family Therapist, licensed in California (MFC #34901), a Consultant, and the author of The Ethics of Caring.

 Kylea’s personal mission is to decrease client harm and increase client benefit by inspiring and educating therapists, teachers, and other care providers to do the compassionate self-reflection process of InnerEthics™, and by offering support through consulting and peer and formal supervision.
 She envisions a paradigm shift in therapeutic, academic, and medical cultures in which ethical self-reflection has become the norm.

-As a therapist, Kylea is particularly interested in helping clients integrate the effects of rapid spiritual development catalyzed by non-ordinary states of consciousness, including the transformational effects of meditation, spiritual practice, breathwork, hypnosis, spontaneous openings, grief, depression, post-traumatic stress, substance use and addiction, medicine work, and energy release phenomena.
-Kylea’s private practice is based in the Santa Cruz Mountains.
+As a therapist, Kylea is particularly interested in helping clients integrate the effects of rapid spiritual development catalyzed by non-ordinary states of consciousness, including integration of the transformational experiences of meditation, spiritual practice, breathwork, hypnosis, spontaneous openings, grief, depression, post-traumatic stress, substance abuse recovery, deep healing work with entheogenic and psychedelic medicines, and energy release phenomena.
+Kylea’s private therapy practice is based in the Santa Cruz Mountains of California USA, but consultation is available worldwide by Zoom video.

 Education & Background